Chinese law: People's Republic of China

 In drafting the new laws, the PRC has not copied any other legal system wholesale, and the general pattern has involved issuing laws for a specific topic or location.
 Often laws are drafted on a trial basis, with the law being redrafted after several years.
 This process of creating a legal infrastructure piecemeal has led to many situations where the laws are missing, confusing, or contradictory, and has led to judicial decisions having more precedental value than in most civil law jurisdictions.
 In formulating laws, the PRC has been influenced by a number of sources, including traditional Chinese views toward the role of law, the PRC's socialist background, the German-based law of the Republic of China on Taiwan, and the English-based common law used in Hong Kong.

 Legal reform became a government priority in the 1990s.
 The Chinese government has promoted a reform it often calls fǎzhì huà (法制化:"legalisation").
 Legalisation, has provided the régime with a gloss of legitimacy and has enhanced predictability.
 There have been major efforts in the rationalization and strengthening of the legal structure and institution building in terms of developing and improving the professionalism of the legislature, judiciary and legal profession.

-The 1994 Administrative Procedural Law allows citizens to sue officials for abuse of authority or malfeasance.
-In addition, the criminal law and the criminal-procedures laws were amended to introduce significant reforms.
-The criminal-law amendments abolished the crime of "counter-revolutionary" activity.
-However political dissidents are sometimes charged on the grounds of subverting state security or of publishing state secrets.
-Criminal-procedures reforms also encouraged establishment of a more transparent, adversarial trial process.
-Minor crimes such as prostitution and drug use are sometimes dealt with under re-education through labor laws.
-The PRC constitution and laws provide for fundamental human rights, including due process, but some have argued that they are often ignored in practice.
-(See Human rights in the People's Republic of China.)

-As a result of a trade war with the United States of America over violations of intellectual property rights of American corporations in the early 1990s, the People's Republic of China's trademark law has been modified and As of 1995 offers significant protections to foreign trademark-owners.

-After their respective transfers of sovereignty, Hong Kong and Macau continue to practice English common law and Portuguese legal systems respectively, with their own courts of final appeal.